Corner Office Views | Q2 2021

 Prior to joining Cerulli Associates, Kangting held internships with Unilever and China Construction Bank.

 China’s old-age dependency ratio is set to quadruple to 44% over 50 years to 2050, according to the World Bank, yet the retirement funding gap continues to widen.
 According to the state-run Chinese Academy of Social Sciences, the country’s Basic Pension (BP) system may be depleted by 2035 as the world’s largest population ages, with its chief component–the urban workers’ BP–expected to run into deficit after 2028, surpassing RMB11 trillion (US$1.6 trillion) in 2050.

 China has so far been relying heavily on the first pillar to fund retirement.
-The BP and the NSSF together form the first pillar of China’s retirement market, which accounted for more than 80% of the total retirement assets as of end-2019.
-Made up of the Basic Pension (BP) and the National Social Security Fund (NSSF), the first pillar accounts for more than 80% of total retirement assets.
+The BP and the National Social Security Fund (NSSF) together form the first pillar of China’s retirement market, which accounted for more than 80% of the total retirement assets as of end-2019.
 The NSSF is expected to increase its outsourcing, but it could be very selective of foreign managers.

 The second pillar, comprising EA and OA, is mostly targeted at employees working in big or state-owned enterprises (SOEs) and civil servants, but covers only a small portion of the country’s vast population.
 The OA holds more opportunities for managers, as it is mandatory for all civil servants.

 Regulatory change in the third pillar will encourage fund manager and insurer participation.

 The fledgling third pillar is an area where Cerulli expects regulatory changes, which will encourage deeper market participation by fund managers and insurers.